phileo/Android-WizardPager/README.md

 ```

-Implement the necessary methods needed for WizardActivity or WizardFragment.
+Implement the necessary methods needed for WizardActivity, WizardFragment, or WizardDialogFragment.

 ```java
 	//Create Wizard